chauff/cse1500-web-transcripts/README.md

     - :tv: Watch [this YouTube video from CSSConf](https://www.youtube.com/watch?v=cYGOv2ToZjY) covering the long (and painful) history of CSS.
     - :headphones: Listen to [this podcast](https://syntax.fm/show/021/what-s-new-in-css-variables-scoping-new-selectors-and-color-functions) on the present and future of CSS.
   - Recommended readings:
-    - Chapters 1-4 and chapter 13 of [The Book of CSS3: A developer's guide to the future of web design](https://nostarch.com/css3_2e) by Peter Gasston (2nd edition, 2014).
+    - :closed_book: Chapters 1-4 and chapter 13 of [The Book of CSS3: A developer's guide to the future of web design](https://nostarch.com/css3_2e) by Peter Gasston (2nd edition, 2014).
     - To make sense of CSS positioning, take a look [here](https://alistapart.com/article/css-positioning-101).
     - If you want to look behind the scenes, read Mozilla's blog post on their [CSS engine Quantum CSS](https://hacks.mozilla.org/2017/08/inside-a-super-fast-css-engine-quantum-css-aka-stylo/).
   - Relevant scientific publications: